Jscherbe/frontend/docs-src/content/sass/core/color/index.md

-Set ouput classes for all-color-class-styles
+Set output classes for all-color-class-styles